×

 When we asked about emergency services, members in Ukraine wrote:

 "I have visited the IMP clinic in Kyiv and was surprised by that fact, that all the staff spoke English!
 This clinic is private and I think this is the reason why the quality of the services was high.
 The doctor who examined me was very experienced in her job and I was treated very well.
 I was extremely surprised when the administrator contacted the insurance company herself, and I didn't have to call and deal with it.
 I was suggested to pay myself and then make the reimbursement of the expenses.
 I was given all the necessary documents and didn't have any trouble with my insurance company.
-From my viewpoint any other public clinic will render such services," wrote one expat.
+From my viewpoint any other public clinic will render such services," said one expat.

 Will I need to travel to see a specialist?